Israel-Anaba/Sentiment-Analysis-using-NLP/README.md

 **Evaluation Metrics**: We evaluate model performance using various metrics, such as accuracy, F1 score, and more, to measure how effectively the models predict sentiment in text.

-**Deployment** **with Gradio** : Our project showcases the deployment of sentiment analysis models using Gradio, a user-friendly library for creating customizable UI interfaces for machine learning models.
-This allows you to interactively analyze sentiment in real-time with ease.
+**Deployment** **with Gradio** : Firstly, The fine-tuned model, along with its associated files, is uploaded to Hugging Face for accessibility.
+Our project showcases the deployment of sentiment analysis models using Gradio, a user-friendly library for creating customizable UI interfaces for machine learning models.
+This allows you to interactively analyze sentiment in real-time with ease  and the resulting application is hosted on Hugging Face.

-## Preview
+**Docker Containerization**:
+Docker was leveraged to containerize the application, ensuring a streamlined deployment process and enhanced scalability.

 ## Getting Started